bhall66/DacTone/README.md

 3. `setVolume(int volume)` - sets the amplitude of the waveform.
 There are 4 levels of amplitude: 100, 50, 25, and 12.
 These roughly correspond to voltage amplitudes of 3.2, 1.7, 1.0, and 0.6 volts.

-The following methods are less seldomly used, but may be helpful in certain cases:
+The following methods are used less often, but may be helpful in certain cases:

 4. `setOffset(int offset)` - sets the DC bias of the waveform.
 Acceptable input values are -128 to +127.
 The default offset of zero results in a DC bias of about 1.65V, which will allow full voltage swing at 100% volume without waveform clipping.